-i spend some part of everyday, for the last 34 years in logistics, shipping and transportation industry.
+i spend some part of everyday, for the last 34 years, in logistics, shipping, and transportation industries.

 In that period, I have negotiated, tendered, assessed or managed logistics contracts ranging from $2 Million to nearly $10 Billions.
 We know this game inside out, from both side of the table.